Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 # Create one subplot.
 Control figure size in here.
 fig, ax = plt.subplots(figsize=(6, 4))

-# Visualize the travel times into 9 classes using "Quantiles" classification scheme
+# Visualize the travel times using a classification scheme and add a legend
 grid.plot(ax=ax,
           column="car_r_t",
           cmap="RdYlBu",